devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-4.md

 #### P and NP Problems

-**P Problems**:
+P Problems:

-- **Definition**: The class P consists of decision problems that can be solved by a deterministic Turing machine in polynomial time.
+- Definition: The class P consists of decision problems that can be solved by a deterministic Turing machine in polynomial time.
 In simpler terms, these are problems for which an algorithm exists that can find a solution in a time that scales polynomially with the input size.
-- **Examples**:
+- Examples:
-  - **Sorting Algorithms**: Sorting a list of numbers (e.g., using Quick Sort or Merge Sort) is in P because these algorithms run in polynomial time.
+  - Sorting Algorithms: Sorting a list of numbers (e.g., using Quick Sort or Merge Sort) is in P because these algorithms run in polynomial time.
-  - **Finding the Greatest Common Divisor (GCD)**: The Euclidean algorithm for finding the GCD of two integers operates in polynomial time.
+  - Finding the Greatest Common Divisor (GCD): The Euclidean algorithm for finding the GCD of two integers operates in polynomial time.
-  - **Graph Traversal**: Problems like Breadth-First Search (BFS) and Depth-First Search (DFS) for traversing graphs are also in P.
+  - Graph Traversal: Problems like Breadth-First Search (BFS) and Depth-First Search (DFS) for traversing graphs are also in P.

-**NP Problems**:
+NP Problems:

-- **Definition**: The class NP consists of decision problems for which a solution can be verified by a deterministic Turing machine in polynomial time.
+- Definition: The class NP consists of decision problems for which a solution can be verified by a deterministic Turing machine in polynomial time.
 This means that if you are given a "yes" instance of the problem, you can check whether it is indeed a "yes" instance quickly (in polynomial time).
-- **Examples**:
+- Examples:
-  - **Boolean Satisfiability Problem (SAT)**: Given a Boolean formula, determining if there exists an assignment of variables that makes the formula true is in NP.
+  - Boolean Satisfiability Problem (SAT): Given a Boolean formula, determining if there exists an assignment of variables that makes the formula true is in NP.
 If you have an assignment, you can easily verify its correctness.
-  - **Subset Sum Problem**: Given a set of integers and a target sum, determining if any subset of the integers adds up to the target sum is in NP.
+  - Subset Sum Problem: Given a set of integers and a target sum, determining if any subset of the integers adds up to the target sum is in NP.
 If you provide a subset, you can quickly check if it sums to the target.
-  - **Traveling Salesman Problem (Decision Version)**: Given a set of cities and distances between them, determining if there exists a tour that visits each city exactly once with total distance less than or equal to a specified value is in NP.
+  - Traveling Salesman Problem (Decision Version): Given a set of cities and distances between them, determining if there exists a tour that visits each city exactly once with total distance less than or equal to a specified value is in NP.

 #### Summary